Conditions Bacterial throat infection (pharyngitis)

 Among children in particular, other symptoms may include headache, stomach ache, nausea and vomiting.

 Symptoms typically develop very quickly.
-Each of these symptoms can vary widely and can occur on their own.
+Each of these symptoms can vary widely and can occur independently of the others.

 Important: Viral throat infections cause similar symptoms.
 A viral infection also causes symptoms such as rhinitis (sneezing, itchiness and a blocked or runny nose), cough, diarrhea and conjunctivitis.